ibm-cloud-docs/containers/cs_cli_install.md

     **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-3. To create Kubernetes clusters and manage worker nodes, install the {{site.data.keyword.containershort_notm}} plug-in.
-The prefix for running commands by using the {{site.data.keyword.containershort_notm}} plug-in is `ibmcloud ks`.
+3. To create Kubernetes clusters and manage worker nodes, install the {{site.data.keyword.containerlong_notm}} plug-in.
+The prefix for running commands by using the {{site.data.keyword.containerlong_notm}} plug-in is `ibmcloud ks`.

     ```
     ibmcloud plugin install container-service -r Bluemix